Spin wave interactions in the pyrochlore Heisenberg antiferromagnet with Dzyaloshinskii-Moriya interactions: Model Hamiltonian and formalism

-where $ \mbf{\Sigma} (q, \omega) $ is the irreducible self energy.
-The poles of the Green's function $ {\bf{G}}_{\alpha \beta}(q, \omega) $ determine the renormalized spectra and their widths.
-We note here the $H_{int}$ as written in Eq. \ref{H_int_Eq} is not normal ordered when expressed in terms of the $f$-bosons, in terms of which the vacuum of the non-interacting Hamiltonian is defined.
-In this work we calculate the leading order term of the irreducible self energy self energy $ \mbf{\Sigma} (q, \omega) $ and evaluate the poles of the Green's function to obtain the renormlised spectra.\\ We note that the notation we have used here is completely general and the above formalism is applicable for the analysis of renormalized magnon spectra of any phase of a Bravais lattice which has the translation invariance of the lattice.
+There will clearly be several more contributions like this to the self energy from $H_{int}^{33}$.
+The total irreducible self energy at first order, which we use for evaluation of renormalized magnon bands in the rest of this work, is the sum of such contributions from all the quartic terms in Eq. \ref{H_int_Eq}.
+We note that at this order the self energy is frequency independent and Hermitian.
+We emphasise that the notation we have used here is completely general and the above formalism is applicable for the analysis of renormalized magnon spectra of an ordered phase of a lattice with a basis provided the spin wave analysis is about a classical ground state which has the translation invariance of the underlying Bravais lattice.
 We now present our results of this analysis for the AIAO phase of the pyrochlore lattice described by Eq. \ref{basic_H_test}.